Bealby/grandpas-pocket-watch-shop/README.md

 A light fresh green will then be used for the Navbar which will display the product categories.
-This subtle and less dominant shade of green will empathise the categories in a friendly, warm manner.
+This subtle and less dominant shade of green will emphasise the categories in a friendly, warm manner.

 A complementary orange will then be used to help draw out the important features of the Website such as the main headers and accumulative costs